datazip-inc/olake/README.md

 * `check`: Validates connection configurations for sources and destinations.
 * `discover`: Returns all available streams (e.g., tables) and their schemas from a source.
 * `sync`: Executes the data replication job, extracting from the source and writing to the destination.
+* `clear-destination` : Clears data in the destination, only for the selected streams defined in `streams.json`.

 **Find out more about CLI [here](https://olake.io/docs/install/docker-cli/).**